constlo/STM32_FCU/README.md

 ## 5.0 Issues and improvements
 Issues:
 - ESCs may not turn on at the same time, leading to unbalanced flight or some of the motors not starting at all.
+This may be due to calibration issues.
 - Loose wires were an issue in ealy testing, leading to potential fire hazards due to stripped wires.
 - The control scheme is very primitive, and the analog stick values from the transmitter are very noisy.